 Okay, it’s time to get real.
-We’re heading into the last month of the year already (craziness!) and with the new year around the corner, this is when we start to get a little reflective, as well as a little ambitious about what we want to achieve in 2020.
+We’re heading towards the end of the year already (craziness!) and with the new year around the corner, this is when we start to get a little reflective, as well as a little ambitious about what we want to achieve next year.

 One of the biggest things we try to stay away from are crazy health trends - not just because they can get quite expensive, but like any trend, usually they are short term and by the end of it you find out that what you’ve been doing isn’t actually that good for you.